Islam in Algeria: Practice

-Sunni Islam is quasi universal, apart from the Mozabite region who are mainly Ibadhism.
+Sunni Islam is quasi universal, apart for the Mozabite Berbers who are mainly Ibadhi Muslims.
 The dominant madhhab is Maliki.
 There are a few followers of the Hanafi rite among people of Turkish descent.
 Sufi brotherhoods have retreated considerably, but remain in some areas.
 Algerians have a Muslim tradition of patron saints, although it is viewed as shirk by Salafis and Wahhabis.
-Sidi Abd al-Rahman al-Tha'alibi, saint patron of Algiers, is perhaps the most notorious as numerous popular songs in Algeria mention him.
+The most famous saints who remain local patrons of the cities where their tombs are situated are Sidi Abdel Rahman in Algiers, Sidi el Houari in Oran and Sidi Boumediene at Tlemcen.

-In Politics
+In politics

 The popularity of Islamism fluctuates according to circumstance; in the 2002 elections, legal Islamist parties received some 20% of the seats in the National Assembly, way down from the FIS's 50% in 1991.
 Conversely, there is strong anti-Islamist sentiment from secular parties such as the RCD and the Algerian Workers Party.
 Support for Islamist parties is especially low in the Kabylie region, where the FIS obtained no seats in 1991, the majority being taken by the Front of Socialist Forces, another secular party.

 The recent rise of a number of radical religious movements involving Ahmadism, Salafism, Wahhabism and takfiri ideology have raised concerns among officials in the Algerian Ministry of Religious Affairs and Endowments, which has decided to take action by strengthening the monitoring and control of places targeted by the radical Islamists for recruits.